HOW WE HELP SURVIVORS

 - Direct legal representation in immigration matters, including obtaining temporary immigration relief, permanent residency, work permits, driver’s licenses, court representation; and advanced legal advocacy.

-- Criminal justice advocacy, other necessary legal advocacy, and accompaniment through the criminal case for trafficking survivors.
+- Criminal justice advocacy, other legal advocacy, and accompaniment through the criminal case for trafficking survivors.

-- Comprehensive case management, including initial and ongoing assessments, safety planning, and case coordination with law enforcement and other providers.
+- Case management, including initial and ongoing assessments, safety planning, and case coordination with law enforcement and other providers.

-- Coordinated referrals to community partners for crisis intervention, counseling, financial assistance, shelter, life skills training, health care access, empowerment support groups, and non-immigration legal services such as restraining orders, divorce, custody, housing, and other legal matters.
+- Coordinated referrals for crisis intervention, counseling, financial assistance, shelter, life skills training, health care access, empowerment support groups, and non-immigration legal services such as restraining orders, divorce, custody, housing, and other legal matters.

 - Outreach and education to the community through Know Your Rights presentations, brochures, and more.